Almeedus/Almeedus/README.md

 # Welcome!
 ## I'm Eduardo Almeida!

-:computer: I'm new Junior Developer!
+:computer: I'm studying some lenguages to know what I like more!
+Actually I fell in love with Python <3
 :house_with_garden: I’m from Brazil.
 :books: I’m currently learning everything.
-:outbox_tray: 2022 Goals: Improve my skills to be a better delevoleper
+:outbox_tray: 2024 Goals: finally be a jr python developer